Title: | Multi-Objective Optimization in R |

 The Non-dominated genetic algorithms III (NSGA-III) is a meta-heuristic proposed by K. Deb and H. Jain in 2013.
 The purpose of the algorithms is to find an efficient way to optimize multi-objectives functions (more than three).

-The R-NSGA-II is a meta-heuristic proposed by K. Deb and J. Sundar in 2006.
+The Reference point-based Non-dominated genetic algorithms II (R-NSGA-II) is a meta-heuristic proposed by K. Deb and J. Sundar in 2006.
 It is a modification of NSGA-II based on reference points in which the decision-maker supplies one or more preference points and a weight vector that will guide the solutions towards regions desired by the user.

-Returns an object of class nsga2-class, nsga3-class or rnsga2-class.
+Returns an object of class nsga2-class, rnsga2-class or nsga3-class.
 See nsga2, rnsga2, nsga3 for a description of available slots information.

 Scrucca, L. (2017) On some extensions to 'GA' package: hybrid optimisation, parallelisation and islands evolution.
 The R Journal, 9/1, 187-206. doi: 10.32614/RJ-2017-008